Skip to content

 Custom Mode: The Best of Both

-Windows 11’s Custom mode lets you mix and match, so you can have dark apps with a light taskbar, or a light Windows with dark apps.
+Windows 11's Custom mode lets you mix and match colors to create your perfect look.
+You can choose to have dark apps with a light taskbar, or a light Windows interface with dark apps, giving you personalized control over your display.

 Step 1: Go to Color Settings